Frequently Asked Questions about the Undergraduate Degree

 A pre-major is a student who has expressed interest in being a Psychology major (either by indicating it on the application to the university or by visiting the PRO Guides for information about the major).
 By filing for the pre-major designation students will be able to participate in all activities of the department and receive periodic mailings.
 Please note that the university requires students who have achieved Junior standing (60 or more total units) must declare a major.

-The university does not permit students to use their major courses to satisfy the requirements of a minor (see catalog page 103).
+The university does not permit students to use their major courses to satisfy the requirements of a minor.
 Often students wish to use the research class for their major and this is rarely permitted as the research methods of the various disciplines have unique features and emphases.
 For students whose major requires statistics, it may be possible to petition the university for an exception to academic policy.
-But before you petition the university for this exception you should visit the Psychology Resource Office (PRO) office in PSY 206 to get help with the process.
-He or she will be able to determine if the course would be acceptable to the Psychology Department.
+But before you petition the university for this exception you should visit the ATLAS advising center to determine if the course would be acceptable to the Psychology Department.

-Each spring one or two days are devoted to the celebration of Psychology.
+Each spring one day is devoted to the celebration of Psychology.
 The activities are arranged by the student organizations and vary from year to year.
 However, Psych Day(s) typically involves guest speakers, forums, games, and poster sessions.
 Psych Day is presented each year by Psi Chi and PSA.
 Information on past Psych Days, including photos, may be found on the News and Activities page of the department web site.

 A student wishing to take time off from school should request an Educational Leave.
 The minimum leave is a full semester and that can be extended to a calendar year.
 By filing for a one semester Educational Leave, a student will not have to reapply for admission, will receive MyCSULB registration materials, and will retain catalog rights.
 For details about the procedure and for the requirements of an extended leave, see the University catalog.
 Information about procedural details and department requirements is best obtained from ATLAS.